pouchdb/pouchdb/docs/getting-started.md

 sidebar: nav.html
 ---

+{% include alert_start.html variant="info" %}

+If you get stuck download a <a href="https://github.com/nickcolley/getting-started-todo/archive/master.zip" target="_blank">working version</a>
+or checkout the <a href="https://github.com/nickcolley/getting-started-todo" target="_blank">full repo</a>
+and <a href="https://github.com/nickcolley/getting-started-todo/commits/master" target="_blank">commit history</a>.

+{% include alert_end.html %}

 In this tutorial we will write a basic Todo web application based on [TodoMVC](http://todomvc.com/) that syncs to an online CouchDB server.
 It should take around 10 minutes.

 {% include anchor.html class="h3" title="Video Tutorial" hash="video_tutorial" %}

-If you get stuck or just prefer video tutorials, this guide is available in video format:
+Prefer video tutorials?
+This guide is available in video format:

 {% include iframe.html src="//www.youtube.com/embed/-Z7UF2TuSp0" %}